kaushikkishen/network_attack_capital_bikeshare/README.md

 # Network Attack On Capital Bikeshare Bike Station Network
-Repository includes a library to do targeted attack using iGraph and Network X Includes tutorial notebooks on how to use the network attack library and a sample analysis on the network attack implementation
+Repository includes a library to do targeted attack using iGraph Includes tutorial notebooks on how to use the network attack library and a sample analysis on the network attack implementation

-Update: iGraph network attack library is more updated
+Ignore NetworkX implementation